turbot/steampipe-docs/docs/managing/workspaces.md

 }
 ```

-If it doesn't match thew `{identity_handle}/{workspace_handle}` pattern it will be interpreted to be a path to a directory in the local filesystem where snapshots should be written to:
+If it doesn't match the `{identity_handle}/{workspace_handle}` pattern it will be interpreted to be a path to a directory in the local filesystem where snapshots should be written to:

 ```hcl
 workspace "local" {